moparisthebest/JdbcMapper/readme.md

 ResultSet (multiple rows) to Object/Collection Mapping
 --------------------------------------

-todo: document
+An entire ResultSet (query) can be returned in any number of useful data structures, for the purposes of this list, E will represent a simple object as listed in [Column to Object Mapping](#column-to-object-mapping), and T will represent a possibly more complex object as listed in [Row to Object Mapping](#row-to-object-mapping), unless otherwise noted the ResultSet is closed before these methods return:

+  1. `T`
+      * this simply returns the first row as an object
+      * to return E[] or Map<String, E> as a single row, annotate JdbcMapper method with @JdbcMapper.SingleRow for compile-time, or for runtime QueryMapper/ResultSetMapper call .toObject or .toSingleMap
+  2. `T[]`
+  3. `java.util.Collection<T>`
+      * any class implementing java.util.Collection can be used, java.util.List is popular
+  4. `java.util.Iterator<T>`
+      * an Iterator from a Collection
+  5. `java.util.ListIterator<T>`
+      * a ListIterator from a List
+  6. `java.util.Map<E, T>`
+      * any class implementing java.util.Map can be used, java.util.HashMap is popular, java.util.LinkedHashMap to
+        retain order
+      * The first column in the ResultSet will be the Map's key
+      * If there are only two columns, the second will be the Map's value
+      * If there are more than two columns, the value will be mapped to an object with the entire ResultSet in it, including the key, just like returning a Single complex object or a Collection would do
+  7. `java.util.Map<E, java.util.Collection<T>>`
+      * for the map, any class implementing java.util.Map can be used, java.util.HashMap is popular, java.util.LinkedHashMap to retain order
+      * for the collection, any class implementing java.util.Collection can be used, java.util.List is popular
+      * All mapping behavior is the same as `java.util.Map<E, T>`, except the value is used to aggregate all values with the same key
+        * Example: you want to look up all firstNames for a given lastName, return type is Map<String, List<String>>, query might be `SELECT last_name, first_name FROM person`, returned value might be something like `{Monroe=[Marilyn, James], Washington=[George]}`
+        * Example: you want to look up all People with a given lastName, return type is Map<String, List<Person>>, query might be `SELECT last_name, first_name, person_no FROM person`, returned value might be something like `{Monroe=[Person{firstName=Marilyn,lastName=Monroe,personNo=1}, Person{firstName=James,lastName=Monroe,personNo=2}], Washington=[Person{firstName=George,lastName=Washington,personNo=3}]}`
+  8. `java.sql.ResultSet`
+      * WARNING: you MUST ensure this is closed in finally or try-with-resources
+      * no mapping happens here of course
+  9. `com.moparisthebest.jdbc.util.ResultSetIterable<T>`
+      * WARNING: you MUST ensure this is closed in finally or try-with-resources
+      * this holds the ResultSet and lazily maps one row as needed until none remain
+      * The .iterator() implementation just returns `this`, meaning you can only loop over it once, if you need to loop multiple times get a `Collection<T>` or something
+  10. `java.util.stream.Stream<T>`
+      * WARNING: you MUST ensure this is closed in finally or try-with-resources
+      * WARNING: see above again, it's not common to try-with-resources a Stream, but it is the ONLY SAFE WAY to use this
+      * this holds the ResultSet and lazily maps one row as needed until none remain

 Row to Object Mapping
 ---------------------

-In cases of only one column being returned from the query (or two in the case of Map<K,V>), the same simple column -> Object mapping described below will take place.
+In cases of only one column being returned from the query (or two in the case of Map<K,V>), the [simple Column to Object Mapping](#column-to-object-mapping) will take place.
 If a more complex object is requested, column names or indices are used to decide how to construct/map the object.

-A single row can be represented by 3 main Objects:
+A single row can be represented in one of these ways:

+  1. A simple object, where a single column is mapped as described in [Column to Object Mapping](#column-to-object-mapping)
+  2. A single map entry, where there are exactly 2 columns, return-type is a Map<K,V>, where K and V are both simple objects, each row is mapped to a single map entry and both columns mapped as described in [Column to Object Mapping](#column-to-object-mapping).
-  1. Array, where each column is mapped by index, starting at 0, array type of course determines the type returned
+  3. Array, where each column is mapped by index, starting at 0, array type of course determines the type returned
-  2. Map<String, ?>, where each column is mapped by name as key, and column value as value, mapped according to type
+  4. Map<String, E>, where each column is mapped by name as key, and column value as value, mapped according to type
       * consider using the supplied com.moparisthebest.jdbc.util.CaseInsensitiveHashMap where case is ignored for keys
-  3. Custom class Object, which attempts many different ways to map all returned columns to the class, if one of these is not a perfect match, an exception is thrown at runtime with QueryMapper, and a compile-time error happens with JdbcMapper.
+  5. Custom class Object, which attempts many different ways to map all returned columns to the class, if one of these is not a perfect match, an exception is thrown at runtime with QueryMapper, and a compile-time error happens with JdbcMapper.
 This is an ordered list of how rows are mapped to class objects:
      1. If the class has a public constructor that takes a single java.sql.ResultSet parameter and nothing else, each row is sent in to create a new object, nothing else is done.
-     2. If the class has a public constructor that takes the same number of arguments as columns returned, and all names match (order does not matter), this constructor is used.
+     2. If the class has a public constructor that takes the same number of arguments as columns returned, and all names match (order does not matter, case-insensitive, underscores ignored), this constructor is used.
 This method has some requirements though:
         * Java 8+ only
         * requires -parameters argument to javac for runtime with QueryMapper, or compiling against classes without source with JdbcMapper
         * Beware Java 8 only Bug ID [JDK-8191074](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8191074),
         fixed in Java 9+ but will not be backported to 8

-todo: explain how rows are mapped to POJOs
+     3. Otherwise the class must have a public no-arg constructor which will be used to instantiate the class.
+     4. All 'set' methods for the class are searched for matches to the column name, the most specific match is chosen
+        * a 'set' method is public, returns void or the class type (builder pattern), begins with the string 'set', and takes 1 argument which supports [Column to Object Mapping](#column-to-object-mapping)
+        * 'set' is removed from the method name and all column names are searched (case-insensitive) for an exact match, if no match is found, all column names stripped of underscore '_' are searched (case-insensitive).
+     5. For columns that have no matching 'set' methods, fields are searched following the same algorithm
+        * using the field name, all column names are searched (case-insensitive) for an exact match, if no match is found, all column names stripped of underscore '_' are searched (case-insensitive).
+        * Note: QueryMapper at runtime uses reflection by default and can set 'private final' (or any combination) fields directly without problem, this incurs overhead with pure java code though, so JdbcMapper will refuse to do this unless explicitly allowed with @JdbcMapper.Mapper(allowReflection = JdbcMapper.OptionalBool.TRUE)
+     6. Examples:
+        * USERID would prefer method setUserId(long/String/etc), then fall back to field 'userId' if the method doesn't exist
+        * USER_ID would prefer method setUser_Id(long/String/etc), then setUserId(long/String/etc), then field 'user_id',
+          then field 'userId'
+     7. If any columns cannot be mapped to fields/methods, this throws a MapperException at runtime with QueryMapper, and is a compile-time error with JdbcMapper.

 Column to Object Mapping
 ------------------------